insamuel/CSC591-HW-LUA/README.md

 Group Members: Isabella Samuelsson, Rithik Jain, Katherine Mitchell

-Running
+# About

 Repository for all homeworks for CSC591.

-To run HW1, navigate to \HW1\src and run 'python script.py'.
+- To run HW1, navigate to \HW1\src and run 'python script.py'.
 HW1 tests are contained in HW1\test and can be run all together by 'python Tests.py'.

-To run HW2, IN PROGRESS
+- To run HW2, IN PROGRESS